Fiona-T/knot-art/README.md

 #### Header - Navigation bar
 - Appears at the top of every page, fixed so that the navigation links are always available to the user
 - Contains website name on the left, and Shop, Markets, My Account and Cart on the right
+- On smaller mobile sizes, just the icons are shown and not the text underneath
 - Website name links back to the home page
 - Shop: links to the shop page, available to all users
 - Markets: links to the markets page, available to all users
-- My Account:
+- My Account (called Sign In when not logged in) dropdown:
+  - the icon for this menu item is outlined when not logged in and filled when logged in
   - when user is not logged in, contains Sign in/Sign up links
-  - when user is logged in, contains links to My Profile, My Markets and Logout
+  - when user is logged in, contains links to My Profile, My Markets and Sign Out
-  - when user is logged in as a superuser, contains links to My Profile, Product Admin, Market Admin and Logout
+  - when user is logged in as a superuser, contains links to My Profile, My Markets, Product Management, Markets Management and Sign Out
 - Cart:
+  - the icon for this menu item is outlined when there are no items in the cart and filled when there are items in the cart
   - shows the total amount in the shopping bag at that time
   - links to the shopping bag page to view the bag/continue to checkout
+- When a user is signed in, there is confirmation of this at the top of the header, along with the user name they are signed in under
+- When not on the home page, the relevant menu icons/text is highlighted to show the user which section of the website they are on currently

 #### Footer
 - Appears on the bottom of every page, not fixed (so as not to take up too much screen space on smaller screens) but sticks to bottom of screen even if not enough content to push it down
 - Contains newsletter sign up, social links, terms of use and privacy policy
 - Newsletter sign up form: email address field + sign up button.
 Having an easy newsletter sign up means the site owner can build an email subscriber list which can be used for email marketing
-- Social links: Facebook business page, as well as Instagram and Twitter pages for Knot Art (these external links open in a new window).
+- Social links: Facebook business page, as well as LinkedIn, Instagram and Twitter pages for Knot Art (these external links open in a new window).
 These pages are part of the brand's web marketing.
 - Terms of Use and Privacy Policy links: are included to build on the trustworthiness of the site, which helps for SEO (Search Engine Optimisation) purposes and  so that users know they can trust the site and this helps for SEO purposes.

 #### Home Page
-- Consists of two section: 'landing section' and 'About me'
+- Consists of two section: 'landing section' and 'About us'
 - Landing section:
   - hero image to invite the user into the site and give an idea of what the website sells
   - tagline along with two buttons for important actions:
-  - Learn More button which links to the About me section
+  - Learn More button which links to the About us section
   - Shop Now button which links to the Shop page
-- About Me section
+- About Us section
   - as a website selling hand crafted items, this section is important as it will build user trust and engagement with the person who makes the items.
 The hand crafted and personal nature is a key feature of the products being sold and this section helps to get that across to the user, and make them feel they are buying a very individual item
   - short intro to the website owner and how she makes the products, materials used, etc.
   - brief overview of the features on the website, with links to the shop page, the markets page, as well as invitations to register for an account and sign up to the newsletter